inotia00/ReVanced_Extended/README.md

-# ReVanced Extended Issue Center
+# Issue Center

 The purpose of this repository is to help you report any issues you encounter or register new suggestions.

 Before writing an issue, first check if the same issue has been reported before.

+Also, issue is closed if template is ignored.
 ___
 ## How to report?